ZenderB3D/pp_docs/docs/preferences.md

 ![preferences](../images/preferences.jpg)

 #Main settings
 **Piston directory** - A path pointing to your pistons directory.
-You can also make your own pistons directories/libraries using your OS filebrowser.
+You can also make your own pistons directories/libraries using your OS/blender filebrowser.
 Pistons should always be in sub-directories.

 **Piston parts directory** - A path pointing to your parts directory.
 Templates are found here as well.